 Developments in Computing have continued to play an important role in the education of students at Woodfield.
 We have a wealth of technology to enhance teaching in all subjects, including ipads.
 All of these computers are able to access the Internet and School based emails.

-Classes have regular access to the computers, with one lesson a week of discrete sessions in the computer suite.
-Here, they acquire skills in word processing, graphics work, data processing, desktop publishing, control and monitoring, emailing and the Internet for information to back up their general studies.
+Classes have regular access to devices with a chromebook available for each pupil, in every classroom as well as timetabled lessons in the computer suite.
+Here, they acquire skills in Goolge, word processing, graphics work, data processing, desktop publishing, control and monitoring, emailing, coding, gaming, e-safety and the Internet for information to back up their general studies.

 These acquired skills are then put to a variety of uses in the learning and presentation of work in subjects across the curriculum.

-In their work they will design and carry out experiments, collect relevant data, make observations and have a go at identifying patterns and explaining what they have found out.
-They will learn how to safely use many different types of Science equipment and will use this knowledge to choose the correct equipment for various experiments.
+In their work pupils will design and carry out experiments, collect relevant data, make observations and have a go at identifying patterns and explaining what they have found out.
+They will learn how to safely use different types of Science equipment and will use this knowledge to choose the correct equipment for various experiments.
+In biology they will learn about their bodies, life processes and the characteristics of living things.
+In chemistry students will learn about reactions and apply this to real life, for example how rust is made or how indigestion tablets neutralise acid in the stomach.
+In physics while learning about the physical world around us students learn about energy and alternative sources of energy which highlights current environmental issues.

 PERSONAL & SOCIAL DEVELPOMENT (PSD) AND CITIZENSHIP